meslater1030/basic-ember-app/README.md

   The `{{input}}` helper comes as a default helper with Ember and is included here so you know it exists.
 Helpers will be covered in more detail in another tutorial.

-You should now have a very short form that collects data from the user and then creates a new investment when the 'create' button is clicked.
+You should now have a very short form that collects data from the user and then creates a new user when the 'create' button is clicked.
 As a matter of course you would probably want to validate this information in some way before saving it to your database.
 However, for the moment we'll save the discussion on Ember validation libraries for another time and move on.

-## Update and Delete your Investments
+## Update and Delete your users

-Go to `basic-ember-app/app/controllers/investments.js` and update the actions hook with a new method for updating an investment.
+Go to `basic-ember-app/app/controllers/users.js` and update the actions hook with a new method for updating an user.

 ```
-updateInvestment(investment) {
+updateuser(user) {
-  return investment.save();
+  return user.save();
 }
 ```

-Go to `basic-ember-app/app/templates/investments.hbs` and update the template to make your new method available to every investment.
+Go to `basic-ember-app/app/templates/users.hbs` and update the template to make your new method available to every user.

 ```
-{{!-- Existing investment form is not changed --}}
+{{!-- Existing user form is not changed --}}
-{{#each model as |investment|}}
+{{#each model as |user|}}
   <p>
-    {{input type="text" value=investment.symbol}}
+    {{input type="text" value=user.firstName}}
-    {{input type="number" value=investment.unitPrice}}
+    {{input type="text" value=user.lastName}}
-    <button onclick={{action 'updateInvestment' investment}}>Update</button>
+    <button onclick={{action 'updateUser' user}}>Update</button>
   </p>
 {{/each}}
 ```

 You'll notice that you're able to pass arguments from the template into your action method by specifying those arguments after the name of the action method in question.
-In this case we've passed through the investment.
+In this case we've passed through the user.
-`investment.save()` is all that's left to do to update the investment.
-That save method will send a PUT request to `http://127.0.0.1:5000/investments/id` to update the investment.
+`user.save()` is all that's left to do to update the user.
+That save method will send a PUT request to `http://127.0.0.1:5000/users/id` to update the user.

 Adding a delete method is just as simple.
 See whether you can implement it on your own.

 ## Review Questions

 1. What API specification does Ember expect you to use by default?
-  * In what format would you expect to receive information from a call to `myurl/api/investments`? (ie. write it out)
+  * In what format would you expect to receive information from a call to `myurl/api/users`? (ie. write it out)
 2. What is one way you've used ember-cli to create this project?
 3. How can you bind behavior to DOM elements?
 4. What command do you use to start an Ember app from the command line?